-Buyers could also be dealing with malicious entities.
-With the rise of deliverable goods came a new type of opportunistic criminal: the “Porch Pirates“.
-As their name suggests, these people steal packages left on porches.
-Incidents like these happen when the receiver fails to be present during a delivery attempt.
+Buyers can also deal with malicious entities.
+With the rise of deliverable goods comes a new type of opportunistic criminal: the Porch Pirates.
+As their name suggests, these people steal packages left at a customer's front door.
+Incidents like these happen when the receiver fails to be present during attempted delivery.

-In this article, you will learn what to do if a package is lost; how to request a refund or replacement (for buyers); and how to submit a claim so Amazon will reimburse your lost inventory (for sellers).
+In this article, you will learn what to do if a package is lost; how to process a refund or replacement (for buyers); and how to submit a claim so Amazon will reimburse your lost inventory (for sellers).

 If your buyer has reached out saying the parcel was marked delivered but is missing:

 What if your buyer hasn’t received any updates on the parcel and it was declared lost in transit?
-If this is the case, both you and your buyer are advised to contact Amazon and report the missing package.
+If this is the case, both you and your buyer are advised to contact Amazon customer services and report the missing package.

 If you send your items to the Amazon warehouse but a unit has been damaged or lost you may be eligible for reimbursement.

-Other concerns: Some Amazon sellers have reported that tracking numbers by some third-party logistics are incompatible with the Amazon system.
+Some Amazon sellers have reported that tracking numbers by some third-party logistics are incompatible with the Amazon system.
 The customers cannot track their orders via their Amazon accounts and must use the logistics company website instead.
-Since Amazon cannot track the package too, they assume the order is “late” and/or “undelivered”.
+Since Amazon cannot track the package, they assume the order is “late” and/or “undelivered”.
 And the option to “request a refund” is shown to the buyers.
 They are then auto-refunded the amount.

 If the lost package is an FBA-registered unit and Amazon is at fault, Amazon may replace the item provided the buyer submits a claim.
-This claim is subject to review and, if approved, can grant a refund or replacement.
+This claim is subject to review and, if approved, can grant a refund request or replacement.